 An interesting choice of name.
 This sounds like it will be a device with some new design enhancements.
 Garmin has Lily Classic and Sport as devices solely designed for women.
 Could this be a vivomove designed especially for women?

-Garmin Venu Sq 2 (no Vivoactive 5)
+Garmin Venu Sq 2 (but no Vivoactive 5)

 Garmin Instinct Analog

 Now this one is a complete mystery.
 On the warranty information it is listed right between the Garmin Fenix range and Tactix range.
 A new outdoors watch?
 A new take on the Epix 2?
+An outdoors watch specifically designed for women?

 MARQ II series